Side Effects of Librium Use, Withdrawal and Addiction Treatment

 - Reducing social activities that don’t involve Librium.

-- Taking larger doses of Librium or for longer periods of time than prescribed or intended.
+- Taking larger doses of Librium or using for longer periods of time than prescribed or intended.

 - Experiencing withdrawal symptoms when trying to quit.